 Besides for being dubbed as the best city in the world, Kyoto (京都) remains awash with remnants of its past glory.
 It is a place stunningly rich in heritage sites, exquisite cuisines, and a little sprinkling of modernity.
-As a place often visited by people, it is also boasting in historically enchanting inns which have been accommodating people through the centuries.
+As a place often visited by people, it also boasts historically enchanting inns which have been accommodating people through the centuries.
 Here are 5 of these places.

 One of the Japanese-style inns located in Kyoto which has been operating for over 100 years is Sumiya Ryokan.
 It is popularly known for its traditional Kyoto-style multi-course meals which use several of the fresh seasonal Kyoto vegetables.
 The atmosphere in this ryokan (旅館) is very welcoming as the staff are looking forward to meeting and serving you.